Last updated: 22 July 2021

 If you have any of the symptoms of COVID-19, it’s vital that you protect yourself and others by self-isolating in line with your residence’s self-isolation procedure, which follows the current official public health guidance.

-As a starting point, please contact a member of the residence team by phone or email, and they can advise you on what to do.
-To reduce the risk of your symptoms spreading, do not visit the team in person.
+As a starting point, please contact a member of the residence team by phone or email, or by using the QR code on the back of your bedroom door, and they can advise you on what to do.
+Please do not visit the team in person.
 You can also call NHS 111 for advice on your symptoms, what to do and whether you need further medical attention.

 You can see information about the symptoms of COVID-19, and what you should do if you have them, on the UK government health website.